-In a 5-4 opinion, the Supreme Court held the offset well clause did not require Murphy to drill a well to protect against drainage from the neighboring tract, and that Murphy's well, some 2,100 feet from the triggering well, satisfied the offset well clause.
+In a 5-4 opinion, the Court held the offset well clause did not require Murphy to drill a well to protect against drainage from the neighboring tract, and that Murphy's well, some 2,100 feet from the triggering well, satisfied the offset well clause.

-The court's opinion was based on two important premises:

-- The majority concluded that the court of appeals read a requirement into the leases that their unambiguous language does not support. - In interpreting the offset well clause, the court considered the "surrounding circumstances" under which the leases were executed.
+The Court's opinion was based on two important premises.
+First, the majority concluded that the court of appeals read a requirement into the leases that their unambiguous language does not support.
+Second, in interpreting the offset well clause the Court considered the "surrounding circumstances" under which the leases were executed.

-As to the first point, the court held that Murphy's leases provided their own definition of "offset well."
-That is, the leases stated that when the offset well clause was triggered, Murphy must drill a well: (1) on the Herbsts' tract (2) with due diligence and (3) to the same depth as the triggering well and-here's the important part-the drilling of "such offset well" would satisfy the offset well clause.
-Because the leases used the term "such offset well" after setting forth three criteria for a satisfactory well, but did not include a proximity requirement or an express protection requirement, the court would not impose one.
+As to the first point, the Court held that Murphy's leases provided their own definition of "offset well."
+That is, the leases stated that when the offset well clause was triggered, Murphy had to drill a well: (1) on the Herbsts' tract (2) with due diligence and (3) to the same depth as the triggering well and-here's the important part-the drilling of "such offset well" would satisfy the offset well clause.
+Because the leases used the term "such offset well" after setting forth three criteria for a satisfactory well, but did not include a proximity requirement or an express protection requirement, the Court would not impose one.

-As to the second point, the court noted that the leases were executed in 2009 and were drafted with horizontal drilling in the Eagle Ford Shale in mind.
-The court considered expert testimony presented by Murphy that drainage is almost nonexistent from horizontal wells in tight-shale formations such as the Eagle Ford.
-Thus, the court concluded it would be "illogical" for an offset well clause to require a well-even an "offset well"-to even attempt to protect against nonexistent drainage.
-There is no need to require actual or potential drainage in an offset clause if, as in the case of tight-shale formations, there are no shared reservoirs in the same sense as vertical drilling.
+As to the second point, the Court noted that the leases were executed in 2009 and were drafted with horizontal drilling in the Eagle Ford Shale in mind.
+The Court considered expert testimony presented by Murphy that drainage is almost non-existent from horizontal wells in tight-shale formations such as the Eagle Ford.
+Thus, the Court concluded it would be "illogical" for an offset well clause to require a well - even an "offset well" - to even attempt to protect against non-existent drainage.
+There is no need to require actual or potential drainage in an offset clause if, as in the case of tight shale formations, there are no shared reservoirs in the same sense as vertical drilling.
 The same strata of shale may underlie two separate tracts, but little or no drainage will occur between the two tracts.